isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

   * Uses the credentials of a *service account*, acting on your behalf;
   * Example uses: using a Google Cloud Project; running a program from a Google Compute Engine (GCE) Virtual Machine (VM)

-This diagram details the processing of acquiring controlled access.
+This diagram details the process of acquiring controlled access.
 The blue rectangles represent entities, the gray boxes represent steps that need to be taken, and the ovals represent the results of those steps.

  .. image:: controlled-access/Controlled-Access-Flowchart.png